top of page

 An outline of laiko music, its themes, audience, and place in modern Greek culture.

-Facts about modern Greek pop music
+Facts about Greek Orthodox chanting

-Facts about independent musicians in Greece
+Facts about summer concerts in Greece

 Facts about live music venues in Greece